Ataxia: Wilson's disease

 Wilson's disease is an autosomal-recessive gene disorder whereby an alteration of the ATP7B gene results in an inability to properly excrete copper from the body.
-Copper accumulates in the nervous system and liver and can cause ataxia as well as other neurological and organ impairments.
+Copper accumulates in the liver and raises the toxicity levels in the nervous system causing demyelination of the nerves.
+This can cause ataxia as well as other neurological and organ impairments.

 Gluten ataxia

-Gluten ataxia is an autoimmune disease triggered by the ingestion of gluten.
+Gluten ataxia is an autoimmune disease derived from celiac disease, which is triggered by the ingestion of gluten.
 Early diagnosis and treatment with a gluten-free diet can improve ataxia and prevent its progression.
 The effectiveness of the treatment depends on the elapsed time from the onset of the ataxia until diagnosis, because the death of neurons in the cerebellum as a result of gluten exposure is irreversible.
 It accounts for 40% of ataxias of unknown origin and 15% of all ataxias.
 Less than 10% of people with gluten ataxia present any gastrointestinal symptom and only about 40% have intestinal damage.
 This entity is classified into primary auto-immune cerebellar ataxias (PACA).
+There is a continuum between presymptomatic ataxia and immune ataxias with clinical deficits.